Skip to Content

 Work with us

-While to Zoo employs staff across all the areas of operation mentioned above, the animal keeping team make up the largest portion of staff.
+While the Zoo employs staff across all the areas of operation mentioned above, the animal keeping team make up the largest portion of staff.
 Keeping jobs are highly sought after and the Zoo has created a Trainee Keeper position which allows for young people entering the industry to work across a variety of areas of the operations including admissions before being trained on animal keeping.
 This results in staff who have a wider awareness and view of the operations including customer service and visitor needs, while they gain valuable experience for their career as a zoo keeper.
 The number of trainees is carefully balanced with experienced staff.

 Image Description